-&lt;sup>21I can't help mentioning that I recently pointed this out to an international group of photonics physicists and engineers while we were writing a \$24 million grant application for a project that involved voice analysis.
-They were so amazed to learn that there is not a one to one mapping between words and silent parts of the waveform, that they insisted that this fact be included in the submitted application.
-(No, we didn't get it ⊙.)
+21I can't help mentioning that I recently pointed this out to an international group of photonics physicists and engineers while we were writing a \$24 million grant application for a project that involved voice analysis.
+They were so amazed to learn that there is not a straightforward mapping between words and silent parts of the waveform, that they insisted that this fact be included in the submitted application.
+I teach this in week two of my undergraduate language and mind course by making the students attempt to find word boundaries in the waveform of a recorded sentence.
+(No, we didn't get the grant ⊙.)